mattbanderson/mattbanderson.github.io/_posts/2025-11-10-red-river-gorge-backpacking-loop.markdown

 I mentioned this was my first trip with my Garmin watch.
 In addition to navigation, one of its other features is sleep tracking.
 My watch was *very* concerned about me.
 I noticed four warnings about abnormal health/sleep metrics and I had my second-lowest sleep score ever (48), topped only by a night of hanging out with friends until almost 2 AM where I barely got four hours of sleep.

 Despite Garmin thinking I was dying, I felt pretty good, all things considered.
 I awoke to a lovely morning.
-I packed up camp and admired the Gorge in the morning light from different angles as I walked aroud the rim.
+I packed up camp and admired the Gorge in the morning light from different angles as I walked aroumd the rim.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924549703/in/album-72177720330324746/" title="PXL_20251021_114647853"><img src="https://live.staticflickr.com/65535/54924549703_6e67541ffe_c.jpg" width="800" height="602" alt="PXL_20251021_114647853"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>